 - Penelope Taynt in The Amanda Show, please.
 Also a stalker, who may or may not have been a Stalker with a Crush.

-- Reality show example: Richard Rubin on the first season of Beauty And The Geek.
-(Most of the other "geeks" were more closer to Hollywood Nerd.)
+- Reality show example: Richard Rubin on the first season of Beauty and the Geek.
+(Most of the other "geeks" were closer to Cool Loser and Endearingly Dorky.)

 - The Latest Buzz: Cody Herman (who calls himself "the Her Man").